alex-glynn/academ-ai-analysis/README.md

 ## Introduction

-This repository contains the data used in an analysis of the Academ-AI repository (<https://www.academ-ai.info>).
+This repository contains the data and code necessary to reproduce my [analysis](https://doi.org/10.48550/arXiv.2411.15218) of the Academ-AI dataset (<https://www.academ-ai.info>).
 The data are also available from the Open Science Framework.[^osf] The analysis document can be found on arXiv.[^arxiv]

 [^osf]: Glynn A. Academ-AI Analysis.
 Charlottesville, VA: Open science Framework; 2024. doi:  [10.17605/OSF.IO/S4YGV](https://doi.org/10.17605/OSF.IO/S4YGV)